spkerber/spkerber/README.md

 **spkerber/spkerber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 **Spencer Kerber:**
-writer, product, 🌱 gardener.
+product, writer, 🌱 gardener.
 sf based.

 A product builder with technical skills and a spirit for creative experiments.
-+8 years tech experience across sectors (startups, industry, & gov).
++8 years tech experience across sectors (startups, industry, & government).

 I’m a published writer (in print!).
 Happy sous-chef, furniture builder, & cat dad at home.